luke9705/shootify_challenge/README.md

 This approach resulted in a complete automatic detection, segmentation and masking process.

-### Training Flux.1-Kontext
+### Training Flux.1-Kontext-Dev

 I decided to fine-tune a Diffusion Model for color-garment translation.
 Due to limited compute resources, I opted for training a LoRA to maximize efficiency and speed.
 LoRA is often sufficient to adapt big LLMs or Diffusion Models to new tasks since they already possess a substantial pre-trained knowledge base.

 A traditional image-to-image pipeline with inpainting wouldn’t work for this task because it typically introduces noise in the region we want to regenerate.
 In this case, it would disrupt all the garment textures and shades.
 The only solution would be to attach a Control-Net or IP-Adapter to inject image positions and textures at each forward block to preserve the original material.

-However, with the recent surge of in-image editing models like Flux.1-Kontext, Qwen-Image, GPT-Image 1, and so on, I wanted to experiment with one of these models.
+However, with the recent surge of in-image editing models like Flux.1-Kontext-Dev [4] and Qwen-Image-Edit [5], I wanted to experiment with one of these models.
 I chose Kontext.

 The strength of these models lies in their ability to concatenate a reference image with the target latent image, allowing the model to refer to it during denoising.
 This process is enabled by the use of 3DRoPE, which aligns the corresponding position between the target and reference images.